fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-different groups determine what constitutes immoral discrimination, i.e. is it immoral to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time).
+different groups determine what constitutes immoral discrimination, i.e. is it immoral to hire an applicant whose primary language is not English, for a non-English speaking role, over an applicant whose only spoken language is English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, how to mathematically represent definitions of unfairness that are contested over time?).

 The Portability Trap